hiiamboris/red-wiki/Local-functions.md

 A call to a locally defined function from the global scope gives an undefined symbol error.

-However the current does not allow a local function to be assigned to a variable which has the same name as a global variable to which a function has been assigned.
+However the current implementation does not allow a local function to be assigned to a variable which has the same name as a global variable to which a function has been assigned.
 Declaring a local function with the same name as a global variable does not give a compiler error but doesn't give expected results).
 These two code examples show this more clearly than my explanation.

 Code
 ```